 FCXxxx317A User xxxxxxx %CPU nn.n exceeded threshold 30.0 for mm min.

-FCXxxx317A User xxxxxxx IO/S nn.n exceeded threshold 50.0 for mm min.
+FCXxxx317A User xxxxxxxx IO/Snn.n exceeded threshold 50.0 for mm min.

 The message will be repeated in 10 minute intervals while the high load persists.

 Note that this is just an example.
 You are expected to: